dr. SC (Sophie) van der Zee

 Biography

-Sophie is specialised in the prevention and detection of deception and dishonest behaviour, both in a face-to-face and online setting.
+Sophie combines this multi-disciplinary background to conduct research on the interplay of human behavior and security.
+She is specialised in the prevention and detection of deception and dishonest behaviour, both in a face-to-face and online setting.
 She developed a method for automatically measuring human behavior using motion capture equipment and applied this method to the context of deception detection.
 She also developed the first personalized deception detection model based on the tweets of former US president Donald Trump.
 A relevant application area of her research concerns the human factor in cyber, where she investigated how scammers persuade their potential victims, how people put themselves at risk by noncompliance with online banking regulations, and why people do not report cybercrime victimization.
-In her most recent study, she investigates to which extent cyber awareness questionnaires are a useful tool for predicting real world cyber secure behaviour.
+In her most recent line of research, she investigates to which extent cyber awareness questionnaires are a useful tool for predicting real world cyber secure behaviour.
+From a behavioral economics perspective, Sophie also conducts research on promoting sustainable behavior in a hospital context as part of the ESCH-R consortium.

 Erasmus School of Economics

-Assistant professor | Behavioral Economics
+Assistant professor | Behavioural Economics

 Email